bocan/bocan/README.md

 MacBook in hand, a builder, a programmer, a sys-admin, a DevSecOps engineer, with gigantic melancholies and gigantic mirth, to tread the jewelled server rooms of the earth under his sandled feet.
--- By me - with appologies to Robert E. Howard, creator of Conan the Barbarian
+-- By me - with apologies to Robert E. Howard, creator of Conan the Barbarian
 ```

 ```